rapyuta-robotics/alica/alica-supplementary/alica_ros_turtlesim/README.md

 # Turtlesim Tutorial
 ## 1. Overview
-This tutorial is extension of the [turtlesim ROS package](http://wiki.ros.org/turtlesim).
+This tutorial is an extension of the [turtlesim ROS package](http://wiki.ros.org/turtlesim).
 By following this tutorial, you will learn
-- the core concepts of the ALICA language
+- some of the core concepts of the ALICA language
 - how to achieve multi-agent collaboration with the ALICA framework

 In this tutorial, you will create an application as shown in the picture below.
 The ALICA engine will assign the “Leader” task to one turtle and the “Follower” task to the other turtles.
 Further, the ALICA engine will move the turtles to their goal positions based on distance constraints.